ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 The environment variables are used to set defaults, but can these can be overriden when invoking actions with -p or -P (json file) parameters.

 * **mqfunctions/mqpost** - Writes a message to a queue.
 If the input json contains `args.message`, then that message is written.
-Else a default timed message is posted.
+Else a default message containing a timestamp is posted.
 * **mqfunctions/mqget** - Reads a specific message from a queue.
 Input json must contain `args.messageId`.
 It is this messageId that is used to fetch a message.
 Output json will contain the retrieved message, in the format:

 ```json